kmarks2013/the-doctor-regens-client/README.md

 1. React
 2. CSS

+### Future Updates

+1. A button that changes the background to each Doctors tardis interior
+2. Informational Links to each Doctor's sonic devices
+3. Links to info about each Doctor's companions.
+4. Easter Eggs!

 ### Special Thanks

 I would like to thank all the Doctor who Fans who made the [Tardis Data Core](https://tardis.fandom.com/wiki/Doctor_Who_Wiki) a great source of infomration about the series.